Saddle Quest—The Search for the Holy Grail, part 2

 Saddle # 22 (Brooks Team Pro Classic, 8.5 out of 10).
 After resisting trying out a Brooks suspended leather saddle, I finally decided to give in.
 During the late spring of 2014 I purchased a new Team Pro and broke it in using the hot water/mink oil technique.
 I rode it about 30 miles after the first break in.
 It felt OK, but a little stiff.
 After the second dunking, I rode on a 100K (~ 65 miles).
 It felt very similar to my standby, the GB Aravis (same width…160mm).
 There is one advantage of the Team Pro, that is the side “skirts” come down further, providing a better clearance to prevent “inside of the legs” chafing.
 I didn’t use this saddle on any longer rides, but I am very confident that it would provide a good ride for ultra distances.
-The thing I don’t like about most Brooks saddles is that the rails are far apart, necessitating an adapter for my line of bicycle bags (eoGEAR).
+The thing I don’t like about this Brooks saddle is that the only version with Ti rails is the hand-hammered copper-colored rivets — I prefer chrome rivets and hardware which is a more minimalist looking.
 The thing I do appreciate on all Brooks leather saddles is that they only use a single layer of thick leather, rather than a laminate as is the case with Rivet and Selleanatomica models.

 I like this model, instead of the wider 170mm B-17, as I use the drops or aerobars during much of my riding, so I wanted something that was not too wide for that style of riding.